Center-for-a-Livable-Future-FSSPH/COVID19_FoodSystemFunctioning_Indicators/Description and Content Overview.md

 ### Contact Us
 For more information about the Center for a Livable Future, please visit: https://clf.jhsph.edu/

+For more information about the Center for a Livable Future’s research and policy work on building food system resilience, go to: https://clf.jhsph.edu/projects/food-system-resilience

 For questions about the indicator dataset, please contact: clf.fssph@gmail.com